jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/dl-based-syntax-detection.md

         import AutoSetSyntax; AutoSetSyntax.plugin.constants.PLUGIN_PY_LIBS_URL
         ```

-        Decompress the downloaded ZIP file into `Package Storage/AutoSetSyntax/`
+        Decompress the downloaded `.tar.xz` file into `Package Storage/AutoSetSyntax/`
         so that the directory structure looks like the following:

         ```text